pamatagit/pamatagit.github.io/_posts/2016-05-18-aggregate-and-availability-zones.md

 The high level view is this: A host aggregate is a grouping of hosts with associated metadata.
 A host can be in more than one host aggregate.
 The concept of host aggregates is only exposed to cloud administrators.

 A host aggregate may be exposed to users in the form of an availability zone.
 When you create a host aggregate, you have the option of providing an availability zone name.
-If specified, the host aggregate you have created is now available as an availability zone that can be requested.
+If specified, the host aggregate you have created is now available as an availability zone that can be requested.a

 Here is a tour of some commands.